 Geschrieben am 18.
 Jul, 2018

-Tags: After life, Composite construction, Compound layers, Convenience, Disposer, Filling, Film packagings, Films, Flexible packagings, Fossil raw materials, Grey Washing, Julian_Thielen, Lamination, Mono-material pouch, on the go, Packaging designer, Packagings, PC-09-18, POS, Pouch production, Process engineering, Production, Raw material manufacturer, recyclability, recyclable, Recycling, Sale, Sorting technology, Sustainability, Temperature, Thermal production, Ultrasonic technology, Use of material, Value chain.
+Tags: After life, Composite construction, Compound layers, Convenience, Disposer, Filling, Film packagings, Films, Flexible packagings, Fossil raw materials, Grey Washing, Interview, Julian_Thielen, Lamination, Mono-material pouch, on the go, Packaging designer, Packagings, PC-09-18, POS, Pouch production, Process engineering, Production, Raw material manufacturer, recyclability, recyclable, Recycling, Sale, Sorting technology, Sustainability, Temperature, Thermal production, Ultrasonic technology, Use of material, Value chain.